Larry Allen: 1990s

 Allen made his first NFL start at right guard in the season opener at the Meadowlands against the New York Giants on September 4, helping the Dallas offense record 459 yards, including 230 rushing yards.
 In the regular-season finale, on the road against the Cardinals on Christmas Day, the offensive line enabled Dallas to record 474 yards of total offense for the most yardage by a Cowboys team since September 15, 1985.

-On January 28, 1996, Allen earned his first start in a Super Bowl as well as his only Super Bowl ring when the Cowboys defeated the Pittsburgh Steelers 27-17 in Super Bowl XXX.
+On January 28, 1996, Allen earned his first start in a Super Bowl as well as his only Super Bowl ring when the Cowboys defeated the Pittsburgh Steelers 27–17 in Super Bowl XXX.

 In 1996, Allen earned a second consecutive trip to the Pro Bowl, along with earning consensus All-Pro and All-NFC honors.
 The Dallas offensive line led the league by allowing just 19 sacks, one shy of the team record set the previous year.
-For the third consecutive season behind Allen, Emmitt Smith ran for over 1,200 yards while passing 100 rushing yards four times, including a season-high 155 yards and three touchdowns against the Redskins on November 28.
+For the third consecutive season behind Allen, Emmitt Smith ran for over 1,200 yards while eclipsing 100 rushing yards four times, including a season-high 155 yards and three touchdowns against the Redskins on November 28.

 In 1997, Allen, despite being moved between guard and tackle during the season, was selected to his third consecutive Pro Bowl at guard and earned first-team All-Pro honors.
 He also spent part of training camp working at left tackle and returned to his right guard position for the first 13 games of the season.

-Allen started his third season at right guard at Pittsburgh and helped Dallas gain 380 total yards, including 295 passing yards, while not allowing a sack.
+Allen started his third season at right guard and helped Dallas gain 380 total yards against the Pittsburgh Steelers, including 295 passing yards, while not allowing a sack.
 He left the September 15 win over the Philadelphia Eagles after suffering a strained left hamstring in the second quarter and did not return.
-Allen returned to the starting lineup following the bye week, against the Chicago Bears on September 28, but was forced to leave in the second quarter without enough strength in his left leg to block effectively.
-He was once again back in the starting lineup the following week at the Giants.
-Allen was then forced to move out to left tackle after the loss of Tuinei during a game at Washington on October 13.
+Allen returned to the starting lineup following the bye week against the Chicago Bears on September 28, but was forced to leave in the second quarter with insufficient strength in his left leg to block effectively.
+He was back in the starting lineup the following week at the Giants, where he was forced to move to left tackle after the loss of Tuinei during a game at Washington on October 13.
 Allen remained at left tackle in third-down passing situations against the Eagles and Redskins on October 26 and November 16.
-He became a full-time starter at left tackle against the upstart Carolina Panthers on December 8, and remained there the final three weeks of the season.
+He became a full-time starter at left tackle against the upstart Carolina Panthers on December 8 and remained there the final three weeks of the season.